UltimateHG/ultimatehg.github.io/_articles/0003_acrobat_fuzz_2.md

 # Final Words
-What did this mean?
-This meant that I had to figure out what nop0 was exactly and implement it, as well as make sure that all my other functions were correctly harnessed.
+In the end, I still have to figure out what nop0 was exactly and implement it, as well as make sure that all my other functions were correctly harnessed.
 I had learnt a lot and gotten a lot more familiar with the rev-debugging process and this was definitely fun, albeit stressful and frustrating.
-I'm still in the process of reverse engineering the missing link of my harness, so hopefully another writeup would come soon after I figure things out.
+I'm still in the process of reverse engineering the missing link in my harness, so hopefully another writeup could come soon, after I figure some things out.
 But I guess that's it for now.

 Thanks for reading.